weidongxu-microsoft/work-notes/design_review/sample-collection.md

 Step 3, automation copy the "released" ones to the central repo.

-## Design on "Step 3" of "Option 1"
+## Design on the Automation to collect the examples

 The plan is to follow the design for [SDK automation in swagger specs](https://github.com/Azure/azure-rest-api-specs/tree/main/documentation/sdkautomation).

-Automation runs on Ubuntu latest image.
+Automation runs on Ubuntu 20.04 image.

 We will have central functionality implemented once.
-1. Find candidate release tags from SDK repo.
+1. Find candidate release tags from SDK repository.
 2. Prepare input, call script, parse output.
-3. If success, commit the output to example repo.
+3. If success, commit the output to example repository.

 In (2), language plugin as script will process the examples in the release tag, convert them to the final markdown, put them to target path.
 These plugins can be implemented by different language, consume customized configuration, and run customized logic, as long as it can have the desired output.